shaneharper/add_vim_script_end_statements/README.md

 - `augroup end` is inserted at the end of an augroup block.
 (Indent the `autocmd`s within an augroup block.)

+- Use `:source util/delete_end_statements.vim` to convert an existing script.

 ### Code blocks ###